Employment

 - Demonstrate creativity, innovation, adaptability, and self-motivation in designing and implementing engaging camp programs.

-- Must be able to perform the physical demands of the position, including traveling across a 125-acre campus; lifting up to 30 pounds; and occasionally working in heat and sun with active participation in program events.
+- Must be able to perform the physical demands of the position, including traveling across the 125-acre campus, lifting up to 30 pounds, and occasionally working in heat and sun with active participation in program events.

-- The position requires a valid Wisconsin driver's license with satisfactory driving record.
+- The position requires a valid Wisconsin driver's licence with a satisfactory driving record.

 - Ability to competently operate technology.